 The Holland neighborhood is located in the heart of the NE Minneapolis Arts District.
 HNIA believes art is an essential component to our neighborhood.
 Recent initiatives include sculpture work at Jackson Square Park and the Northeast Incubator pilot project.
-More information on the arts district and upcoming events can be found at the Northeast Minneapolis Arts Association webpage.
+More information on the Northeast Minneapolis Arts District and upcoming events can be found at the Northeast Minneapolis Arts District webpage.

 Created by artist Jim Brenner, in conjunction with the Holland Neighborhood Improvement Association, the Mississippi Watershed Management Organization, and several other entities, Hydro-Illuminata is about outreach and empowerment, using the engagement principles of art-making to bring a wider audience into a deeper conversation with MWMO about protecting and improving water quality and resources.